fidelisakilan/fidelisakilan/readme.md

 ```
 Currently pursuing my Master's in Computer Science at the University of Texas at Tyler
 I love discussing about cars and software development.
-Speaking of cars, have you heard about the Dacia Sandero?
-It's known for its affordability and practicality.
-Anyway,
 ```

 ## About Me